carbon-language/carbon-lang/llvm/docs/ProgrammersManual.rst

 :ref:`SmallPtrSet <dss_smallptrset>`.

 The magic of this class is that it handles small sets extremely efficiently, but gracefully handles extremely large sets without loss of efficiency.
-The drawback is that the interface is quite small: it supports insertion, queries and erasing, but does not support iteration.

 .. _dss_smallptrset: